khantilchoksi/Slack-Bot/Acceptance-Tests.md

 ## Acceptance Tests

-Purpose of bot: Purpose of bot is to ....
+Purpose of bot: Purpose of bot is to create a Slack based interactive conversational bot which simplifies our job of managing the Slack channel and Trello board for a single project management.

 We have deployed the chat bot to general slack channel https://se-projectworkspace.slack.com/messages/C73HN2DL0/